mnemnion/ergodox/readme.md

 # mnemnion erogdox ez glow firmare

-This is my QMK firmare set, focused around a smooth developer experience for macOS.
+This is my QMK firmware set, focused around a smooth developer experience for macOS.

 ## Features